andrew-sha/CUDAFluidSimulator/README.md

 ./sph -n <NUM_PARTICLES> -i <random/grid> -m <free/time>
 ```

 where the `-n` argument specifies the number of particles simulated, the `-i` argument corresponds to the particle position initialization strategy, and the `-m` mode corresponds to the execution mode.
 To visualize the simulation, use `-m free`, and to only report timing information for 100 timesteps, use `-m time`.
+In `free` mode, clicking near the particles will cause the fluid to ripple slightly.